Proposal for an optical interferometric measurement of the gravitational red-shift with satellite systems: Simulations

-We specialized our simulations to two satellites in different orbits: Ajisai (circular orbit) and Galileo 201 (eccentric orbit).
-The used GS is the Matera Laser Ranging Observatory (MLRO)~\cite{MLRO} of the Italian Space Agency, that was exploited for various demonstrations of the feasibility of satellite quantum communications~\cite{Vallone15,padova:15,padova:16,Vedovato17,Agnesi18,Calderaro18}.
-The upper panels of Fig.~\ref{figure-simulation} show the signal $S/(\omega_0\tau_l)$ from Eq.~\eqref{FinalSignal_explicit} as a function of the time passage for the two satellites, while the bottom panel are the signals estimated by supposing that such terminals are equipped with an unbalanced interferometer providing a delay line of $l = 100$~m ($n = 1.46$ implies $\tau_l\approx 0.5 \ \mu$s) and that the initial wavelength is $\lambda = 2\pi c/\omega_0 = 532$~nm.
-This choice of the parameters $\tau_l$ and $\omega_0$ brings the strength of the signal in Eq.~\eqref{FinalSignal_explicit} into a measurable regime.
+The upper panels of Fig.~\ref{figure-simulation} show the signal $S/(\omega_0\tau_l)$ from Eq.~\eqref{FinalSignal_explicit} as a function of the time passage for the satellites, while the bottom panel are the signals estimated by supposing that such terminals are equipped with an interferometer providing a delay line of {$l=1.2$~km (so $n=1.5$ implies $\tau_l \approx 6~\mu$s)} and that the initial wavelength is {$\lambda = 2\pi c/\omega_0 = 1550$~nm}.
+This choice of the parameters $\tau_l$ and $\omega_0$ brings the strength of the signal in Eq.~\eqref{FinalSignal_explicit} into a measurable regime on the order of few radians.